matteolucchini1/Chromie/README.md

 ## System requirements

-Running Chromie requires installing common X-ray astronomy packages: HEASoft (version 6.31.1 or higher), including HEASoftPy and PyXspec, Stingray (version 1.1.2 or higher), Astropy (version 4.2 or higher), Numpy and Matplotlib.
+Running Chromie requires installing common X-ray astronomy packages: HEASoft (version 6.32.1 or higher), including HEASoftPy and PyXspec, Stingray (version 1.1.2 or higher), Astropy (version 4.2 or higher), Numpy and Matplotlib.
 After installing HEASOFT make sure to set up your environment to analyze NICER data (https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/nicer-setup/).
 Beyond the basic Python3 packages, you will need to download the data you want to analyze and place it in a single folder.
-This can be done through the NICER master catalogue in the HEASARC archive (https://heasarc.gsfc.nasa.gov/W3Browse/nicer/nicermastr.html)
+This can be done through the NICER master catalogue in the HEASARC archive (https://heasarc.gsfc.nasa.gov/W3Browse/nicer/nicermastr.html).
+Note that if you have a HEASOFT version older than 6.32.1 installed, you may encounter issues when running nicerl2 for select observations.

 ---------------------------------------------------------------------------------------------------------------------------------------